umdalema/connectFour/README.md

                   You can select names and the score to play to.
     -c, custom: Custom mode.
 Two players will play against eachoterh on a board the size of their choosing.
                 Players are able to select names and what character their piece will be.
-    -s, simple: simple mode.
+    -s, simple: Simple mode.
 One player will play against a simple computer opponent.
 The computer opponent will randomly chose a column to play in on a standartd 6x7 board.
 </pre>